CMUS 218 Commercial Music Production and Audio

 Project: Final Assignment

-For the third and final stage of the project, this assignment exactly models how a student may submit their creative content to a potential client such as a producer, publisher, record label, etc.
+For the third and final stage of the project, this assignment exactly models how a student may submit his or her creative content to a potential client such as a producer, publisher, record label, etc.

 A final exam will be given to assess each student’s knowledge and skill in audio production.
-Projects will be reviewed and graded during the Final Exam time.
-Attendance is required.
-(CLO: 1, 2, 3, 4)
+(CLO: A, B, C, D)